kevinboone/jpegtofb/README.md

 similar might struggle to find enough memory to handle really large images.

+The scaling process this utility uses is crude, but fast.
+It does not interpolate -- it just picks a sampling of pixels from the source image and puts them on the display.
+In practice, this seems to produce reasonable results on the kinds of screens embedded devices are likely to have.
+It would not be difficult to implement proper interpolation, but it would be very slow on the kind of hardware `jpegtofb` is designed for.

 ## Legal, etc

 `jpegtofb` is copyright (c)2020 Kevin Boone, and distributed under